apache/fluo-uno/README.md

 If you run some tests and then want a fresh cluster, run `uno setup all` command again which will kill all running processes, clear any data and logs, and restart your cluster.

-## Running Fluo applications
+## Running Apache Fluo applications

-Before running a Fluo application, it is recommended that you configure your shell using `uno env`.
+Before running an Apache Fluo application, it is recommended that you configure your shell using `uno env`.
 If this is done, many Fluo example applications (such as [Webindex] and [Phrasecount]) can be run by simply cloning their repo and executing their start scripts (which will use environment variables set in your shell by `uno env`).

 If you want to create your own Fluo application, you should mimic the scripts of example Fluo applications or follow the instructions starting at the [Configure a Fluo application][configure]